Coronavirus: No further deaths but 38 more cases reported in State

 “Ultimately what will dictate the course of the infection over the coming week, two weeks or in the coming months is the actions of each and every person in our communities across the country,” he remarked.

-Dr Glynn said the revelation that there were 85 new cases reported in Ireland on Thursday – the highest daily number in two months – was not the time for “a knee-jerk reaction”.
+Dr Glynn said the 85 new cases reported on Thursday – the highest daily number in two months – was not the time for “a knee-jerk reaction”.

 While not surprised by the number, as Covid-19 was a highly infectious virus, Dr Glynn said he was hopeful that the figures were the sign of “a blip” rather than signalling a more worrying trend.